awslabs/s3-connector-for-pytorch/examples/benchmark/README.md

 ## Next Steps

+- Generate and upload samples directly to S3 bypassing the filesystem.
 - Use [Hydra Callbacks](https://hydra.cc/docs/experimental/callbacks/) to aggregate and plot benchmark results.
 - Add more models (LLMs?) to monitor training performance.